 Studying is something we all have to do eventually.
 You need to do it in high school and college at least.
 There are also a variety of other times where study is necessary, even in your work life.
 For instance, many food service managers need to certify with food safety organizations and that requires testing.
 In any case, apps like these are helpful for doing home work or studying for a test.
 Here are the best study apps and homework apps for Android!
 Also, don’t forget the official Google Search app!
 It can help with a lot of that more simple stuff in case you have a brain fart!

 Price: Free / $15 per 3 months / $24 per year

-Brainly is a social network for learners.
+Brainly is a social network for people learning things.
 You sign up, ask questions, and get answers (usually).
 Additionally, you can browse the site, answer other people’s questions, and help them out as well.
 It should work for most scholarly pursuits.
 There is also an optional subscription that puts your question higher in the queue and removes advertisements.
 They charge on a semester basis ($15) or a yearly basis ($24).
 It works for simple stuff like homework.
 However, more hardcore studying may require more than just this.

 Price: Free / $5 per month